Laws of the Principality of the Mists

 Section 1 – Great Officers

-The Seneschal, at Spring Investiture, shall present the newly-invested Coronet Sovereign and Consort with atentative calendar of events for the next calendar year for approval.
-The Seneschal shall ensure that theapproved calendar is then submitted to the Kingdom Seneschal (or Keeper of the Kingdom Calendar) so thatthe dates will be entered into the Kingdom calendar.
+The Seneschal, at Spring Investiture, shall present the newly-invested Coronet with a tentative calendar of events for the next calendar year for approval.
+The Seneschal shall ensure that the approved calendar is then submitted to the Kingdom Seneschal (or Keeper of the Kingdom Calendar) so that the dates will be entered into the Kingdom calendar.

 Section 2 – Lesser Officers

-The Chatelaine, Minister of the Golden Key, Minister of Lists and Deputy Minister of Lists for Rapier, Keeper of the Regalia, Principality Archer, Chancellor Minor, Minister of Equestrian Arts, Webminister, and Principality Teamster shall be Lesser Officers of State.
+The Chatelaine, Minister of the Golden Key, Minister of Lists and Deputy Minister of Lists for Rapier, Keeper of the Regalia, Principality Archer, Chancellor Minor, Minister of Equestrian Arts, Webminister, Principality Teamster, and Diversity Equity and Inclusion (DEI) Officer shall be Lesser Officers of State.
 They shall serve within the Principality in the same capacities as their superior officers in the Kingdom of the West serve the Crown of the West, except that they shall directly obey the Coronet, subject to the ultimate obedience of all subjects to the Crown of the West and, where appropriate, their Kingdom and Society superiors.

 Section 3 – Warrants